-PHY131 is the first of a two-semester calculus-based sequence, and the textbook is by Knight.
-A senior-level high-school physics course ("Grade 12 Physics") is recommended as a pre-requisite but is not required to take this course.
+PHY131 is the first of a two-semester sequence, is calculus based, and the textbook is Knight.
+A senior-level high school physics course ("Grade 12 Physics") is recommended but not required for the course.
 One of us (JJBH) was one of the two lecturers in the fall session, and DMH was the sole lecturer in the summer session.
 In the fall session the two lecturers alternate so all students are given instruction by the same lecturers.
-Research-based instruction is used throughout the course; clickers, Peer Instruction, and Interactive Lecture Demonstrations are used extensively in the classes.
-In the fall term there are two one-hour classes every week, while the summer course has two 2-hour classes per week in a single session.
+Research-based instruction is used throughout the course.
+Clickers, Peer Instruction, and Interactive Lecture Demonstrations are used extensively in the classes.
+In the fall term there are two 1-hour classes every week, and the summer term course has two 2-hour classes per week in a single session.
 In addition, due to logistic constraints the summer course has a total of 22 hours of classes, while the fall version has 24 hours of classes.

-Traditional tutorials and laboratories have been combined into a single active-learning environment, which we call Practicals; these are inspired by Physics Education Research tools such as McDermott's Tutorials in Introductory Physics and Laws' Workshop Physics.
-These Practicals are similar in many ways to the Labatorials at the University of Calgary.
-In the Practicals students work in teams of four on conceptually-based activities using a guided-discovery model of instruction.
+Traditional tutorials and laboratories have been combined into a single active learning environment, which we call Practicals; these are inspired by Physics Education Research tools such as McDermott's Tutorials in Introductory Physics and Laws' Workshop Physics.
+They are similar in many ways to the Labatorials at the University of Calgary.
+In the Practicals students work in teams of four on conceptually based activities using a guided discovery model of instruction.
 Whenever possible the activities use a physical apparatus or a simulation.
 Some of the materials are based on activities from McDermott and from Laws.
 In the fall term there is one 2-hour Practical every week, and the summer course has two 2-hour Practicals per week.